-The Department of Public Policy provides a range of financial support opportunities to students.
+The School of Public Policy provides a range of financial support opportunities to students.
 Applicants seeking funding should notify the department at the time of application.

 All full time Ph.D, students have the opportunity to apply for funding as a graduate assistant for up to 4 years.
 Graduate assistants work 20 hours per week with a faculty member on campus conducting research or providing teaching assistance, or on-site at the Department of Health and Mental Hygiene (DHMH).
 Graduate assistantships with the University and with DHMH are also available to M.P.P. students.